Extract 200 mg per pill,

 Proprietary blend 6750 mg: Cinnamon , Gymnema Sylvestre leaves (Gumar), Nopal (prickly pear) herb, American ginseng herb, fenugreek herb, bitter melon herb.

-Additional herbs involved in sugar management include gymnema, prickly pear, fenugreek, and bitter melon.
+Additional herbs involved in high blood sugar management include gymnema, prickly pear, fenugreek, and bitter melon.

 Diabetes and blood sugar